rolve/gitlab-tools/README.md

 ## How to use this

-Fist, download the jar file above and make sure you have a JRE installed (Java 11 or greater).
+First, download the jar file above and make sure you have a JRE installed (Java 11 or greater).
 For authentication, the tools require a 'token.txt' file that contains a
 [GitLab access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html)